amacdougall/dh-kb/README.md

 dh-kb
 =====

-Dragonhunt knowledge base made with Sinatra and Backbone.js
+Dragonhunt knowledge base made with Rails and backbone.js.